DevoInc/python-mlmodelmanager-client/docs/source/user_guide/downloaders.rst

 .. note::

     The :class:`FileSystemDownloader <devo_ml.modelmanager.downloader.FileSystemDownloader>`
-    it used as a fallback downloader when a downloader is not provided when creating a :class:`Client <devo_ml.modelmanager.client.Client>`, and in places where it is not possible passing custom downloaders;
+    it used as a fallback downloader when a downloader is not provided when creating a :class:`Client <devo_ml.modelmanager.client.Client>`, and in
+    places where it is not possible passing custom downloaders;
-    :ref:`client factories <Factories>` and :ref:`functions facade <Functions Facade>`.
+    :ref:`client factories <user_guide/client-object:Factories>` and
+    :ref:`functions facade <user_guide/functions-facade:Functions Facade>`.

 Example AWS S3 Bucket Downloader